OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 =====================================================================================================

-Disable Secure Boot in client setup
+Configuring Secure Boot in client setup
 =======================================

 If the PXE_ client system is configured for UEFI_ Secure_Boot_